 Ingredients in Low Sugar BBQ Sauce

-Ketchup - More tomatoes, but with some additional flavor.
+Ketchup - Tomatoes, the base for any BBQ sauce.
+But this is pureed tomatoes with some additional flavor.
 Looks for one without high fructose corn syrup.
 That's nasty stuff!
+I opt for an organic version where possible and always check the ingredient list.

 Apple cider vinegar - Adds the classic tanginess any BBQ sauce needs.

-Coconut sugar - My chosen natural sugar, but you could use honey, maple syrup or brown sugar.
+Blackstrap molasses - My chosen natural sugar, and it really contributes to the flavor.
+I wouldn't substitute it with anything else.
 Now, I've labelled this "low sugar" because it has much less sugar than other homemade BBQ sauce recipes, but is by no means a sugar-free BBQ sauce.

 Spices and seasonings - Small amounts of many ingredients that come together to create a delicious BBQ sauce!
-We use onion, garlic, smoked paprika, chili powder, dijon mustard, liquid smoke (aka MAGIC, adds an amazing smoky flavor), Worcestershire sauce, salt and pepper.
+We use onion, garlic, chili powder, dijon mustard, liquid smoke (aka MAGIC, adds an amazing smoky flavor), Worcestershire sauce and pepper.

 Uses for Low Sugar BBQ Sauce